sethgis/Wind-Erosion-Modelling/source/Service/Forest Alerts.rst

 Compute Forest Surveilance
 ***************************************************
 To perform forest serveilance services, a user may access the service from different areas of the system.
-But generally, A user can select from the drop down list as other products.
+But generally, a user can select from the drop down list as shown below.

 .. figure:: ../_static/Images/analysis_selection.png